-- Basic understanding about the quality, quality control and their applications in food industry. - the instrumental aspects of color and texture measuring instruments. - The non-destructive methods and various types of chromatographic methods applied as quality control. - Various food standards and regulations in food industry as quality control.
+- The quality, quality control and their applications in food industry. - The instrumental aspects of color and texture measuring instruments. - The non-destructive methods and various types of chromatographic methods applied as quality control. - Various food standards and regulations in food industry as quality control.